Israel and Hamas agree on truce to free hostages in swap, raising hopes of halting war in Gaza

 “Who will be released, who won’t?
 Will the kids be freed?
 Will they be freed with their mothers or not?” she asked The Associated Press before the deal was announced.
 “No matter which way it happens, there will still be families that will remain worried and sad and angry.”

+Two American women and a child are on a list of people expected to be released, U.S. national security adviser Jake Sullivan told NBC News’ “Today” show, but he cautioned that officials are waiting to see who is actually freed.

-Hamas will meanwhile get a chance to regroup after suffering heavy losses, especially if it extends the truce with additional hostage releases.
+Hamas will meanwhile get a chance to regroup after suffering heavy losses.
 Israeli troops and tanks are expected to remain in place, despite the risks of being stationary behind enemy lines.

 Israel claims to have killed thousands of Hamas fighters and destroyed parts of the group’s tunnel system.
 But Israeli officials acknowledge much of Hamas' infrastructure remains intact.
 The military says 68 soldiers have been killed in ground operations.

 Goldenberg reported from Tel Aviv, Israel, and Magdy from Cairo.
-Associated Press reporters Najib Jobain in Khan Younis, Gaza Strip; Wafaa Shurafa in Deir al-Balah, Gaza Strip; Melanie Lidman in Jerusalem and Jon Gambrell in Dubai, United Arab Emirates, contributed.
+Associated Press reporters Najib Jobain in Khan Younis, Gaza Strip; Wafaa Shurafa in Deir al-Balah, Gaza Strip; Melanie Lidman in Jerusalem and Jon Gambrell in Dubai, United Arab Emirates, and Darlene Superville in Washington contributed.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.